Kingsland, Georgia: Government

+Economy

+Kingsland's economy is closely tied to nearby Naval Submarine Base Kings Bay, which draws a substantial share of the area's military, civilian, and contractor workforce.
+The city also functions as a regional retail and service hub for southern Camden County, with a commercial corridor concentrated along U.S. Route 17 and Interstate 95.
+Local workforce education is provided through the Camden Center, an extension campus of the College of Coastal Georgia, and an instructional site of Coastal Pines Technical College.

 Geography

 Kingsland is in southernmost Camden County at (30.794612, -81.671720), just north of the Florida line.
 It is bordered by St. Marys to the east.
 Interstate 95 runs through the eastern part of the city, with access from three exits.
 U.S. Route 17, an older highway running parallel to I-95, passes through the center of Kingsland.
 Jacksonville, Florida, is 36 mi to the south, and Brunswick is 34 mi to the north.

-According to the United States Census Bureau, recent annexations by the city of large tracts of land have resulted in a total area of 116.5 km2, of which 110.7 km2 is land and 5.8 km2, or 4.99%, is water.
-This recent growth makes Kingsland Georgia's 12th-largest city by land mass.
+According to the United States Census Bureau, Kingsland has a total area of 116.43 km2, of which 115.87 km2 is land and 0.56 km2, or 0.48%, is water.

 Climate

 Kingsland experiences a humid subtropical climate with hot, humid summers and mild winters.